co360/html-starter/readme.md

 ## About `ojet-starter` Project

 This project is setup to explore Oracle JET framework.
+(mostly in `src` folder).
+And few other front end libraries ( mostly in `static` folder.)

 - http://oraclejet.org
 - https://www.oracle.com/webfolder/technetwork/jet/index.html